mcropper14/Thesis-Code/README.md

   - `Robot2.py`: Script for V2V communication and control for vehicle 2.

 - **VehicleDetection**: Contains the code for vehicle detection, using sensor input to identify and track other vehicles.
-  - `detect_lidar_follow.py`: Detects vehicles using LiDAR data and enables following behavior.
+  - `detect_lidar_follow.py`: Detects vehicles using LiDAR data and enables the following behavior.
   - `detect.py`: Vehicle detection script based on image and sensor data.
   - `lidar_follow.py`: Implements following behavior based on LiDAR-detected vehicles.